fernandocallejasr/Helicopter-Performance-Hover/README.md

-# Performance en Hover y Vuelo hacia Adelante de un Helicóptero
+# Performance in Hover anf forward flight of a Helicopter

 ---

-PPrograms that allow you to obtain the performance parameters of a helicopter, vital for the design of these types of aircraft.
+Programs that allow you to obtain the performance parameters of a helicopter, vital for the design of these types of aircraft.
 It allows you to obtain a graph of the power requirements of a helicopter in Forward Flight and Hover, as well as obtain Data Frames of pandas, all this makes it a great visual tool.

 ---